BorisKozo/node-async-locks/README.md

 * **maxQueueSize** (number) [default Infinity] - The maximum number of queued pending callbacks.
 Note that the executing callback is not considered pending.
 * **overflowStrategy** (string) [default 'this'] - The strategy that will be used when a callback causes the pending queue to exceed the _maxQueueSize_.
-The value symbolises the item that is going to be removed from the queue to accommodate for the new callback.
+The value symbolizes the item that is going to be removed from the queue to accommodate for the new callback.
 Possible values are: 'this' - The current (the callback that caused the queue to exceed _maxQueueSize_) callback is going to be removed from the queue.
 'first' - The first (oldest) callback is going to be removed and the current callback will be added at the end. 'last' - The last callback is going to be removed and the current callback will take its place.